All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 When a drug receives FDA approval, it means the manufacturer has submitted extensive clinical trial data demonstrating that the drug is safe and effective for a specific medical condition.
 This process typically takes years and costs hundreds of millions of dollars .
 The FDA then reviews the data, and if satisfied, grants approval for the drug to be marketed and sold for that specific indication.

-The absence of FDA approval does not mean these compounds are unstudied.
+The absence of FDA approval doesn't mean these compounds are unstudied.
 TB-500 (thymosin beta-4) has been the subject of significant preclinical and early clinical research.
-It simply has not completed the full regulatory journey required for FDA-approved status.
+It simply hasn't completed the full regulatory process required for FDA-approved status.

 How Is TB-500 Legally Available Without FDA Approval?